piyugit1/APIBookingProject/README.md

-BookingAPI restful-booker > Collection on Postman > Exported to Run on Newman from cmd > HTML dashboard Will need authorization code or token for PATCH and Delete
+API Testing in Postman> Newman restful-booker > Collection on Postman > Exported to Run on Newman from cmd > HTML dashboard Will need authorization code or token for PATCH and Delete

 GET// curl -i https://restful-booker.herokuapp.com/booking